0xCB-dev/docs.keeb.supply/content/basics/firmware/flashing/index.md

 Now you can take your keyboardfirmware.u2f and copy it to that drive.
 It will unmount and reboot itself and if flashing succeeded you now have a working keyboard - if not you can just repeat and try again (remember: It can't be bricked so you are very unlikely to break something).

+## WCH

+WCH chips are low-cost integrated circuits (ICs) that use [FAK firmware](https://github.com/semickolon/fak-config).
+The easiest way to get started with FAK is by using [GitHub Codespaces](https://github.com/semickolon/fak-config?tab=readme-ov-file#github-codespace) to compile and download your `.ihx` firmware file.

+### Setting up WCHISP

+1. Download the latest WCHISP release from [here](https://github.com/ch32-rs/wchisp).
+2. Extract the archive and move the firmware `.ihx` file into the same folder as WCHISP.

+### Entering Bootloader Mode

+Most WCH boards have a *boot* and a *reset* button.
+Hold the *boot* button while plugging in the board, then run `wchisp info` to see your chip information.

+### Flashing Firmware

+Run `wchisp flash ./firmware.ihx` (adjust for your firmware file name).
+Once complete, unplug and replug the board.

 ## AVR (Atmega)

 ### Using QMK Toolbox